nextstrain/fauna/README.md

 The nextstrain project is an attempt to make flexible informatic pipelines and visualization tools to track ongoing pathogen evolution as sequence data emerges.
 The nextstrain project derives from [nextflu](https://github.com/blab/nextflu), which was specific to influenza evolution.

-nextstrain is comprised of three components:
+nextstrain is comprised of three primary components:

 * [fauna](https://github.com/nextstrain/fauna): database and IO scripts for sequence and serological data
 * [augur](https://github.com/nextstrain/augur): informatic pipelines to conduct inferences from raw data